deragon/hdtools/.env/docs/linux/docker.md

   docker container start ${CONTAINER} # Start an already existing container. docker exec -it ${CONTAINER} bash   # Start bash session in container. docker exec -it ${CONTAINER} --user <user> bash   # Start bash session as <user>
-  docker inspect "${CONTAINER}"
+  docker exec -it ${CONTAINER} --user 0 bash   # Start bash session as root. docker inspect "${CONTAINER}" | less # Safe.
+Prints out details.

   docker info # Shows all sort of info about the docker eco-system on the host.

   docker -f logs nifi # Equivalent of a tail, but it scrolls from the beginning

   # Enable / Disable docker container at host bootup.